dgb85/dotfiles/.github/README.md

 All my linux & software config files.

-I maintain my dotfiles using a bare git repository as demonstrated by DistroTube: https://www.youtube.com/watch?v=tBoLDpTWVOM
+I maintain my dotfiles using a bare git repository as demonstrated by DistroTube: https://www.youtube.com/watch?v=tBoLDpTWVOM and detailed in this article: https://www.atlassian.com/git/tutorials/dotfiles

 To set up: